-- Annalise Viewer

-- Worklist Triage
+- Annalise Viewer - Worklist Triage

-- Note: The availability of CXR, CTB and Worklist Triage features depend on the regulatory requirements in your region.
+Note: The availability of CXR and CTB features depend on the regulatory requirements in each region (CTB is not available in the EU).

 Annalise Viewer

 The Annalise Viewer displays the AI results of adult chest X-ray cases and non-contrast CT brain images (including findings and localisation information).